Gronis/skola24asical/README.md

 ## TODO

-* Make a tutorial like homepage how to use the service (with buttons to select variables, etc)
+* Make a tutorial like homepage how to use the service (with buttons to select school, class, etc)
 * Add support for schedules with collisions
-* When close to a new year, add support to search for week 1+ (instead of 53+, which do not exist)
+* (Fixed) When close to a new year, add support to search for week 1+ (instead of 53+, which do not exist)